 Read more HOME TRUTHS

-When we checked Daft.ie over 3 days in late February 2017, there was only 1 appropriate* property available in Cork City within this Rent Allowance / HAP limit.
+Tracking daft.ie over 3 days in November 2017, there were 0 properties available in Cork City within this Rent Allowance / HAP limit.

 The Survey on Income and Living Conditions (SILC) in Ireland, compiled by the CSO, found almost 1 in 6 people in Ireland (17%) are at risk of poverty.